vmdef/smallshopapi/README.md

 - Users: users related tests (you have to authenticate as admin user before).

 ## Database
-The app uses an in-memory H2 database. you can launch H2 console at http://localhost:8080/h2-console.
+The app uses an in-memory H2 database.
+You can launch H2 console at http://localhost:8080/h2-console.
 Change the default JDBC URL to *jdbc:h2:mem:smallshop*